merenlab/anvio.org/tutorials/trichodesmium-tutorial/chapter-1.md

 </div>
 </blockquote>

-Or, you can use {% include PROGRAM name="anvi-search-functions" %}, this time using only the KOfams annotation source:
+An alternative search strategy: you can use {% include PROGRAM name="anvi-search-functions" %}, this time using only the `KOfam` annotation source:
 ```bash
 anvi-search-functions -c Trichodesmium_sp-contigs.db \
                       --search-term NifH \